-At just $99 (£79, AU$126), the Move Wireless come out swinging at a budget-friendly price.
+With a launch price of $99 (£79, AU$126), the Move Wireless come out swinging at the budget-friendly end of the market.
 I have a feeling that Jabra is onto something very special here, but can it beat out the competition?

 Sport courses through the Move Wireless's proverbial veins.
 The energetic flavor - the review sample sent to TechRadar is Jabra's Cobalt blue color - is supported by a lightweight, flexible and minimalistic design.